MohEsmail143/MohEsmail143/README.md

 * 🎓 Recently finished my B.Sc. at the [Faculty of Engineering, Alexandria University](https://eng.alexu.edu.eg/index.php/en/), majoring in Computer and Communications Engineering.

-* 📖 Currently self-studying linear algebra, multivariable calculus and probability & statistics for AI and data science.
+* 📖 Currently studying for my M.Sc. in Computer Science at the Georgia Institute of Technology..

 <hr>